ngchianglin/NginxHtmlHeadFilter/README.md

 ## Introduction
 The repository contains an Nginx Resonse Body Filter Module that will filter a HTTP response and insert a specific text string after the html &lt;head&gt; tag.
+For example, it can insert a monitoring javascript after the &lt;head&gt; tag.

-It can be used together with Nginx proxy_pass, to insert a text string into HTTP responses from an upstream web server.
+The filter module can be used together with Nginx proxy_pass, to insert text string into HTTP responses from an upstream web server.
 The module will process HTTP 200 OK responses where the content type is text/html.
+If the content from the upstream server is compressed (gzip, deflate etc...), it will not be modified.
+Refer to the Further Details below for more information on how the module is implemented and how it can be used.

 ## Module Usage
 The module takes 2 directives that can be configured in the Nginx 's location context.